Gold in food and drink

 is authorized by the European union and the united states of America.
 Using gold in food and drink is actually not a very recent idea; they used it several times before.

-Gold is widely known by its dense, softness, shininess plus it’s one of most malleable and ductile pure metal in the world.
+Gold is widely famous by its dense, softness, shininess plus it’s one of most malleable and ductile pure metal in the world.
 Beside all that, gold is also used in food and drink as luxury decoration or a symbol of wealth since the ancient Egyptians.

 The gold we are talking about here is the edible gold, gold flakes gold leaves, or gold dust (glitter) that is added to be the topping of the food or drink.
 Not the regular solid gold that is used in jewelry, for making necklaces, rings, or earrings.